Open today from 09:00 until 17:00

-Explore the calming elegance of the Peace Lily (Spathiphyllum) at Boma Garden Centre in Kentish Town.
-Known for its glossy deep-green leaves and striking white spathes, the Peace Lily is one of the best indoor plants for improving air quality and bringing a sense of serenity to any room.
-Thriving in medium to low light, it’s ideal for living rooms, bedrooms, offices and shaded corners.
+Explore the calming elegance of the Spathiphyllum peace lily (also known as White Sails) at Boma Garden Centre in Kentish Town.
+Known for its glossy deep-green leaves and lush, glossy green leaves, as well as its striking spathe flower and elegant white flowers that resemble delicate white sails, the Peace Lily is one of the best indoor plants for improving air quality and bringing a sense of serenity and tranquillity to any space, including bathrooms, kitchens, living rooms, bedrooms, offices, and shaded corners.

 At Boma, we offer premium Peace Lily varieties along with guidance on watering, feeding and long-term care to help your plant flourish throughout the year.